samurai2r/flutter_body_detection/CI_CRASH_FIXES_IMPLEMENTATION.md

 # Core Image CI::complete_intermediate Crash Fixes Implementation

 ## Overview
 This document outlines the implementation of fixes for sporadic `CI::complete_intermediate` crashes in the Flutter body detection plugin.
-The fixes follow Apple's recommended best practices for Core Image usage in real-time camera applications.
+After extensive testing and multiple crash occurrences, the solution has evolved to use **VideoToolbox-only mode** for bulletproof crash-free operation while maintaining full functionality.

 ## Key Changes Made